Lexus extended warranty: cost, coverage and plans

 2019 ES 350 with 40,000 miles | Platinum | 5 years or 60,000 miles | $4,500 |

-Based on these quotes, Lexus Extra Care warranties cost significantly more than the average cost of an extended auto warranty, which is around $2,500.
+Based on these quotes, Lexus Extra Care warranties can cost significantly more than the average cost of an extended auto warranty, which is around $1,000 per year of additional bumper-to-bumper coverage.

-Also, keep in mind that you’re not really getting seven years of coverage with a “new” seven-year/100,000-mile Lexus Extra Care warranty.
-Your Basic factory warranty has you covered for the first four years/50,000 miles, so you’re really only paying for three years/50,000 miles of extended warranty coverage.
+Keep in mind that you’re not really getting seven years of added coverage with a “new” seven-year/100,000-mile Lexus Extra Care warranty.
+Your Basic factory warranty has you covered for the first four years/50,000 miles, so you’re really only gaining three years/50,000 miles of extended warranty coverage.
+That means you could be paying more than $4,000 for just three years of coverage — that’s $1,333 per year.

 Lexus extended warranty terms and conditions